A contemporary barn conversion with a wood burning stove on a working farm close to the Jurassic Coast

 The sandstone cliffs, pebble beaches, and fishing villages of the Jurassic Coast can be reached in under half an hour.
 The coastline also forms part of the South West Coast Path with hundreds of miles of footpaths to enjoy, or take a boat trip to enjoy the dramatic scenery from the water.

-The village of Feniton is a mile away along a quiet country lane and has a post office and church.
-The nearest pub, set on the banks of the River Otter, is three miles away and has a welcoming beer garden and serves home-cooked food.
+The village of Feniton is a mile away along a quiet country lane and has a post office and church, while the nearest pub, set on the banks of the River Otter, is three miles away and has a welcoming beer garden and serves home-cooked food.
 A little further afield, the market town of Honiton has a good selection of independent shops and places to eat.

 Ground floor: